lazardjurovic/FOS/Readme.md

 ## Updates :
-*17.1.2017* - first successfull test of floppy drive driver
+*17.1.2017.* - first successfull test of floppy drive driver
+*20.1.2017.* - some commands are added to FOS , keyboard input also working

+## How to build :
+1) Navigate to FOS folder in your command prompt or terminal
+2) type `nasm -f bin bootload.asm -o bootload.bin` ( you should have nasm already installed )
+3) type `nasm -f bin kernel.asm -o KERNEL.BIN  `

 ## How to use :
 1) For using FOS you should have virtual or physical floppy drive